scala/docs.scala-lang/_overviews/FAQ/index.md

 ### I got a `StackOverflowError` while compiling my code.
 Is it a compiler bug?

 It might be.
-Please read the [page on fuel and stack overflows](/overviews/compiler-options/fuel-and-stack-overflows.html).
+Please read the [page on compiling deeply nested code](/overviews/compiler-options/compiling-deeply-nested-code.html).

 ### I set a setting in sbt but nothing happened.
 Why?